Expensify/App/docs/articles/new-expensify/connections/Set-up-Xero-connection.md

 1. Click your profile image or icon in the bottom left menu.
 2. Scroll down and click **Workspaces** in the left menu.
-3. Select the workspace you want to book the travel under.
+3. Select the workspace you want to disconnect from Xero.
 4. Click **Accounting** in the left menu.
 5. Click the three dot menu icon to the right of Xero and select **Disconnect**.
 6. Click **Disconnect** to confirm.